scsu-clarkm1-fall-2020-csc443/project-1-personal-website-adambocco/plan/planningDocument.md

 Kevin's company has a design from his engineers and is looking for a local manufacturer that can handle both through-hole and surface-mount soldering in-house.
 It would be great if he could find a company that is capable of full-service assembly and lands on *dms.com*.

-Kevin works through the pages on a destop computer and easily finds that DMS provides all the services necessary to manufacturer the device and sends an emails DMS to request a quote on 400 units.
+Kevin works through the pages on a destop computer and easily finds that DMS provides all the services necessary to manufacturer the device and requests a quote on 400 units.

 ### Jennifer - Inventor and Entrepreneur